Aftermath of the 2008 Mumbai attacks: Centre-State relations

-The National Investigation Agency Bill, 2008, sets up a central agency for investigating terrorism related crimes.
+The National Investigation Agency Bill, 2008, set up a central agency for investigating terrorism related crimes.
 However, law and order is a state subject in the Constitution of India, which had made such a law difficult to pass in the past.

 Union Home Minister P. Chidambaram assured parliament that the National Investigation Agency (NIA) did not usurp the States' right in any manner.
 The central government would make use of its power only under "extraordinary" circumstances, and depending on the gravity of the situation, he said.
 "The agency will also have the powers to return the investigations to the State, if it so thinks.
 We have struck a balance between the right of the States and duties of the Centre to investigate."